aojea/pkdos/README.md

 # krun

-Execute commands in parallel in Pods
+krun is a command-line tool designed to simplify AI/ML workflows on Kubernetes by providing the ability to execute commands in parallel in Pods and handle file synchronization (upload) to multiple targets concurrently.

 ## Installation

+You can build the binary using the provided Makefile:

 ```sh
 make build